1. HOME(日本語)

 1) Styling design and aerodynamics

-The external shape shown in (Figure 1, Figure 2) is a realization of our design concept of flexibility and toughness that can only be realized by making the entire body out of resin.
+The external shape shown in Figure 1 and Figure 2 is a realization of our design concept of flexibility and toughness that can only be realized by making the entire body out of resin.
 The surface configuration of continuous curved surfaces, the large glass area and door openings, the independent front fender, and the covered rear wheels are all components of this vehicle, which has both a futuristic style and superior aerodynamic performance that contributes to energy saving.

 Concept EV top view